“Lordie me! It’s dashing cold

 As fast as he could,

-And chased it through the fields, town, alleys and house,
+And chased it through the fields, town, and house

 Tillie the dog too ran in sport